 1. why is the Mobile Friendly Test important?
 Imagine you go into a store, but the door is too narrow for you to get in.
 That would be pretty stupid, wouldn't it?
 That's exactly what happens when your website isn't optimized for mobile devices: people can't access your content properly.
 With more and more people browsing on their phones, you want to make sure your website is optimized for those devices.

 2. where can you find the test?
-Open your Browser and just type "Google Mobile Friendly Test" into the Search Engine in.
+Open your Browser and simply enter "Google Mobile Friendly Test" in the Search Engine in.
 The first link should take you there directly.
-Alternatively you can go directly to "https://search.google.com/test/mobile-friendly" go
+Alternatively, you can go directly to "https://search.google.com/test/mobile-friendly" go.

 3. how do you use the test?